aratama/alchelmy/README.md

 ## Known Limitations

 - You can't specify order of precedence of routes.
-You should take care not to overlap other routings.
+You should take care not to overlap routings.
 - You can't call the parent command from the child command.
 It's on purpose.
 Both `Root` modules and the page module aren't component and it's not in parent-child relationships.

 ## References